Table of Contents

 Generating lots of traffic from organic search for your practice is the realm of SEO.

-Below are the different branches of SEO and how you can leverage them to help you close new business.
+Below are the different branches of SEO and how you can leverage them to help you close a new business.

-Research for Keywords Related to Elder Law
+Research for Keywords Related to the Elder Law Industry

 Your website must rank high on Google.
 To do so, your main focus is to unearth keywords that qualified prospects are searching for and build pages optimized for each intent.
 You’ll want to draw a clear line between your content and other law practices.
 Adding information about family law or criminal law will only detract from your goal of ranking for the best keywords related to your practice.

 The best keywords to find are those where answering questions is a must.
-Search phrases that start with”how,” “why,” and “what” fit this category.
+Search phrases that start with” how,” “why,” and “what” fit this category.

 Create Great Content